Deadline: January 18, 2019 for first round consideration.

 - student travel/enrichment activities.

-- In accordance with the SSS guidelines, assets of both natural parents are considered in determining need.
+- In accordance with the TADS guidelines, assets of both natural parents are considered in determining need.
 If parents have separated or divorced, it is the responsibility of the custodial parent to ask the non-custodial parent to complete the financial aid process as required of the custodial parent.
 If either parent has remarried, the Financial Aid Committee will also consider the income and assets of the stepparent.
 Failure to submit any portion of the required documentation may result in Financial Aid funds not being awarded.

-- The amount of need as determined by the SSS, the number of applicants, and the School's financial aid budget are also taken into account by the Financial Aid Committee when decisions are made.
+- The amount of need as determined by the TADS, the number of applicants, and the School's financial aid budget are also taken into account by the Financial Aid Committee when decisions are made.

 Office of Admission and Financial Aid